TechDocsStudio/biel-docs/docs/configuration/whitelabel.md

 4. Within the Teams settings, look for the **Whitelabel** option.
 Activate this option to enable white labeling.

-5. Save your settings by clicking the **Save** button.
+5. Click the **Save** button to apply your changes.

 6. To ensure the changes are in place, go to any webpage where you've implemented the Biel.ai widget.
-The Biel.ai logo should no longer be visible at the bottom of the widget.
+The Biel.ai logo should no longer be visible.

-With the logo removed, your chatbot will seamlessly blend with your website, providing a consistent user experience.